Best No-Foreign-Transaction-Fees Travel Credit Cards

 Comparing the Best UK No-Foreign-Transaction-Fee Cards

 If you don't want to rack up fees for using your credit card while you're on holiday, it's important to have a card that doesn't charge for non-sterling transactions while abroad.
-With so many available in the market, there is a good travel card for nearly everyone, even a travel card for people with a weaker credit history.
+With so many available in the market, there are many to choose from.

 All of the cards discussed in this article are "no fee" for purchases made abroad in a foreign currency.
 But only some are "no fee" on cash withdrawals.
 Here's a quick summary of the fees you'll pay to use these UK travel cards for purchases and cash advances when you're abroad, as well as the cash advance interest rate (this is critical because interest charges start accruing right away):